 Bertram Pincus is a man whose people skills leave much to be desired.
 When Pincus dies unexpectedly, but is miraculously revived after seven minutes, he wakes up to discover that he now has the annoying ability to see ghosts.

 Karchy (Brad Renfro) is a boy in school who has moved from Hungary to America in the 1960's.
 He is struggling in school and trying to adjust to America's culture.
 He then hears about a ...
 See full summary »

 An eager and idealistic young attorney defends an Alcatraz prisoner accused of murdering a fellow inmate.
 The extenuating circumstances: his client had just spent over three years in solitary confinement.

 Tom's a regular guy, a utilities lineman, married, with a young son, his wife is pregnant; he hangs out with long-time pals in a Chicago neighborhood.
 At a party, his sister-in-law hypnotizes him, and he goes into a deep trance.
 Before waking him, she suggests that he keep his mind open.
 That night he sees flashes of violence and the ghost of a young woman.
 His young son, too, is "a receiver," but while the boy is calm and coherent in his conversations with spirits, Tom is confused and agitated.
 Over time, the young woman's story comes to the surface, and Tom begins a hunt for her body that puts him and his usually understanding wife, Maggie, in grave danger.
 Written by

-Performed by Dishwalla
+Performed by The Mighty Tartans

 33 of 46 people found this review helpful.